Residential

 7 Things to Consider Before Choosing the Right BHK Apartment Size

-When searching for an apartment to rent, many factors must be considered to determine whether the BHK configuration suits your needs in the present and in the near future.
+When searching for an apartment, many factors must be considered to determine whether the BHK configuration suits your needs in the present and in the near future.
 Here are seven things to keep in mind:

 Family Size